Camera algorithms

 • MMS Auto Exposure Compensation (AEC) algorithm

-MMS AEC is using sophisticated heuristic algorithms in order to calculate the best exposure for a given scene, taking into account not only the brightness of the scene, but many additional factors such as minimizing the motion blur in the captured picture, improving details in the shadows, compensating the backlight etc. AEC for automotive HDR sensors (3 exposures)
+MMS AEC is using sophisticated heuristic algorithms in order to calculate the best exposure for a given scene, taking into account not only the brightness of the scene but many additional factors such as minimizing the motion blur in the captured picture, improving details in the shadows, compensating the backlight, etc. AEC for automotive HDR sensors (3 exposures).

 • MMS Auto White Balance (AWB) algorithm

-AWB is designed to handle complex corner cases where no white patch is available on the scene or the scene has predominant color.
+AWB is designed to handle complex corner cases where no white patch is available on the scene or the scene has a predominant color.

 • MMS Auto Focus (AF) algorithm